JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

         // In Kotlin 2.0.0, the compiler can access
         // information about isCat, so it knows that
         // animal was smart-cast to the type Cat.
-        // Therefore, the purr() function is successfully called.
+        // Therefore, the purr() function can be called.
         // In Kotlin 1.9.20, the compiler doesn't know
         // about the smart cast, so calling the purr()
         // function triggers an error.